themeum/tutor/readme.txt

 Tutor LMS is a completely free WordPress LMS plugin.
 It comes with premium high-quality add-ons that you can add to empower the core plugin more!
 This WordPress LMS plugin is lightweight with add-ons to enable certificates, e-mail notifications, shopping carts and so much more!

-🔥 [Get Tutor LMS] (https://www.themeum.com/product/tutor-lms/), the most advanced and powerful WordPress online course plugin.
+🔥 [Get Tutor LMS](https://www.themeum.com/product/tutor-lms/), the most advanced and powerful WordPress online course plugin.

 Create, customize, manage, and sell online courses by building a functional e-learning website with this free LMS plugin for WordPress.